 - To use: Thaw the mushrooms in the refrigerator for 24 hours before using.
 Transfer the mushrooms to a non-reactive bowl and add the remaining marinade ingredients.

-- Antipasto platter: Use mushrooms as part of an antipasto platter – along with Italian meats, cheeses and olives.
+- Antipasto platter: Use them as part of an antipasto platter with Italian meats, cheeses, and olives.

-- Eggs and Omelets: Stir them into omelets and scrambled eggs for added flavor!
+- Eggs and Omelets: Stir them into omelets and scrambled eggs.

-- Pizza: Pat mushrooms dry and give them a rough chop.
-Sprinkle the mushrooms on pizza prior to baking.
+- Pizza: Pat mushrooms dry, give them a rough chop and sprinkle them on pizza prior to baking.

 - Burgers: Slice mushrooms and use them as a topping for your favorite burgers and sandwiches!

-- Quick Gratin: Transform them into a gratin!
+- Quick Gratin: Transform seasoned mushrooms into a gratin!
 Pat the mushrooms dry and add them to a baking dish.
 Sprinkle with Gruyère or parmesan and breadcrumbs.
 Bake at 400 degrees until the cheese melts and the mushrooms are warmed through.

-- Accompaniment to protein: Serve mushrooms as a side dish for beef, chicken, tofu, pork and lamb!
+- Accompaniment to protein: Serve this marinated mushroom recipe as a side dish for beef, chicken, tofu, pork and lamb!

-Forget overpaying for jarred mushrooms and make these easy marinated mushrooms instead!
+Forget overpaying for jarred mushrooms in oil and make these easy marinated mushrooms instead!
 They are meaty, tender, insanely flavorful and impossible to resist!

-If you’re looking to marinate more fresh veggies, try these Marinated Tomatoes next!
+If you’re looking to marinate more fresh veggies, try this tomato marinade next!

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-If you love this dish, try one of these delicious recipes next:
+If you love this recipe for marinating mushrooms, try one of these delicious recipes next:

 Easy Marinated Mushrooms Recipe